-The Public Employees Benefits Agency has established a fund pursuant to The Financial Administration Act, 1993, for the purpose of providing benefits under the Plan.
+The Government of Saskatchewan has established a fund pursuant to The Financial Administration Act, 1993, for the purpose of providing benefits under the Plan.
 An Advisory Committee is responsible for the management and investment of the Fund.
 The Advisory Committee consists of six representatives as nominated by the Saskatchewan Public Service Commission and appointed by Minister's Order.